dtipson/noisy-json/README.md

 document.documentElement.innerHTML = '<iframe src="/" style="position:absolute;top:0;left:0;width:100%;height:100%;border:0"></iframe>'
 ```

+Try it!
+It's... werid.
+It also means that a malicious site or code can more easily supress navigation signals, even when moving you from one domain to another.

 Mobile browsers are also very stingy about triggering busy/loading indicators, so they all ignore iframe loads.
 Because they're so important, I'm still looking for a sneaky way to make it work.
 But sometimes you can't win.

-Finally, it's always worth building your own loading/busy states internal to the page/app of course.
-It's just that things don't feel quite "right" when major page transitions and form submissions don't engage the browser as well.

 ####Environment Limitations
 - This approach is same-origin only: since we're reading the contents of an iframe, this approach is only suitable when both the calling page and the api are on the exact same domain (many single-page apps meet these qualifications but obviously not all: depends on your setup).